Zion Williamson's Injury Status For Pelicans vs Spurs

-The New Orleans Pelicans return home for the first time since the All-Star break to face the San Antonio Spurs on Sunday evening.
-New Orleans lost to the Dallas Mavericks on Friday evening and now looks to get back in the win column against the Victor Wembanyama-less Spurs.
+The Pelicans and Spurs met Sunday, with New Orleans using an impressive fourth-quarter performance to beat San Antonio 114-96.
+Zion Williamson led all scorers with 22 points and had the highest +/- on either team.

-The second-year phenom is out for the season with deep vein thrombosis in his shoulder.
-New Orleans is no stranger to having its star miss significant time.
-Zion Williamson has only played in 19 games this season after suffering injuries to his hamstring and calf.
-Williamson returned to the lineup in January after missing 27 straight games.
+Williamson has looked great over the last couple of weeks since returning from his hamstring injury he suffered in November.
+Despite being limited to fewer than 30 minutes per game, the two-time all-star is averaging career-highs in rebounds, assists, steals, and blocked shots.

-New Orleans has kept a strict program for their two-time all-star, restricting his minutes to less than 30 per game and withholding him from back-to-back games.
-The Pelicans released their injury report for Sunday's game against the Spurs, and the former No. 1 overall pick is not listed.
+The Pelicans released their injury report for Tuesday's game, and the former No. 1 overall pick does not appear on the report.

-Williamson has been on a tear offensively, scoring at least 27 points in four of the last five games.
-The plan is for Zion to increase his minutes total as the season continues, but with the Pelicans just 13-43 on the season, it makes little sense for New Orleans to push their star, considering his extensive injury history.
+ESPN writer Michael Wright recently revealed that Williamson is reportedly down to 264 pounds, which would be the least he's weighed since being drafted in 2019.
+Injuries have been a significant part of the forward's NBA career up to this point, with Zion having suffered a major hamstring injury in each of the past three seasons.

-Williamson is now the unquestioned leader of the team after New Orleans recently traded away former all-star Brandon Ingram to the Toronto Raptors.
-The Pelicans now look at Williamson and players like Trey Murphy III as the future of the franchise.
+Williamson has faced severe backlash from NBA pundits and critics like Charles Barkley, Shaquille O'Neal, and Stephen A. Smith for his perceived lack of conditioning regarding his weight.
+Before this season, Zion's stepdad revealed the goal was for him to get under his playing weight at Duke, and it appears he has done so.

 Related Articles